HIRO-group/HIRO-group.github.io/_posts/research/2020-04-21-cooperative_multirobot_systems.md

 excerpt_separator: <!-- More -->
 ---

-Robotic systems with heterogeneous teams of cooperating robots have the potential to fundamentally change the paradigm of robotization.
+Robotic systems with heterogeneous teams of cooperating robots have the potential to be successful even in uncertain environments.
-These multi-robot systems hold the promise of drastically expanding industrial robotic applications: by coordinating multiple agents to cooperatively accomplish common goals, a system can be imbued with capabilities that are more than the sum of its parts.
+With a reasonable distribution of roles among agents, a multi-robot system can be imbued with capabilities that are more than the sum of its parts by coordinating multiple agents to cooperatively accomplish common goals; using search and rescue as an example, cooperation between unmanned aerial and ground vehicles could increase the odds of success with larger search areas and better mobility.
-For example, while a team of robots might typically work independently, the occasional object that is too unwieldy or heavy for a single robot to manage could be cooperatively transported by a pair of robots.
+However, autonomous coordination of robots cannot rely on predefined rules or simple control schemes.
-The emphasis on modularity allows for improved efficiency, robustness, and flexibility, reducing the capital requirement for state-of-the-art robotic systems and enabling more accessible automation across all segments of industry.
+Robots are both creators and users of data, and appropriate decision-making models that map observed data to actions can endow a multi-robot system with intelligent behaviors that improve cooperation.

 <!-- More -->